hayden-malan/get-outside/README.md

 Help a kid go play outside!

-#this is designed to be a room escape style game and a tool for learning more about redux and interactive stateful applications
+# room escape style choose your own adventure

+This project is intended to teach us more about how to use redux in a context.

 Made by Brian and Hayden